maubanel/UE5-Lighting/gi-rect/README.md

 ##### `Step 12.`\|`ITL`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Make sure the rect light is pointing inside the room (it only goes in one direction).
 In this case I need to rotate it on **Z** `180`°.
 Play the game and make any other adjustmets you would like!
+Put it right next to the glass so it lights the inner frame of the window.

 ![](../images/line2.png)